September Gardening Tips and To-Dos for the Pacific Northwest

 Fall Annual Planting

-Are some of your areas in the garden looking tired?
+Are some of your garden areas looking tired?
 September is a great time to refresh your garden containers, window boxes, and planters with new colors by planting fall annuals.

-Clear out your spent summer annuals, and be sure to clean and amend the soil to prepare for the new plantings.
+Clear out your spent summer annuals, and clean and amend the soil to prepare for the new plantings.

 fall annuals in the September garden